Cam Newton tests positive for coronavirus, will miss Patriots game vs. Chiefs: report

 “We are in close consultation with the NFL, as well as our team of independent doctors and specialists, and will follow their guidance regarding our scheduled trip to Kansas City and game against the Chiefs.
 The health and safety of our team, as well as our opponent, are of the highest priority.”

+"The New England-Kansas City game scheduled for 4:25 p.m.
+ET Sunday will be rescheduled to Monday or Tuesday after positive COVID-19 tests on both teams," the league said.

+"In consultation with infectious disease experts, both clubs are working closely with the NFL and the NFLPA to evaluate multiple close contacts, perform additional testing and monitor developments.
+All decisions will be made with the health and safety of players, team and gameday personnel as our primary consideration."

-The report of Newton contracting the virus comes as the NFL was forced to reschedule two games because the Tennessee Titans had a break out within their organization.
+The report the coronavirus reports come as the NFL was forced to reschedule two games because the Tennessee Titans had a break out within their organization.
 The Titans were set to play the Pittsburgh Steelers but that game was moved to Week 7.

 The Steelers were originally going to play the Baltimore Ravens in Week 7 but now will face their AFC North division rivals in Week 8.
 Their matchup will take place on Nov.
 1.